gems-uff/db-mining/README.md

 5. Run the `historical_count_models.ipynb` to produce statistics and dataset about DBMS models.

-6. Run the `historical_count_models.ipynb` to produce graphs with statistics about DBMS models and project domains.
+6. Run the `historical_graphs.ipynb` to produce graphs with statistics about DBMS models and project domains.

 7. Run the `historical_coocurrence_version1.ipynb`, `historical_coocurrence_version5.ipynb`, and `historical_coocurrence_version1o.ipynb` to generate association rules for the first, fifth and last slices of project history.